 Secondly, Robots are proven.
 Many have already blazed the RPA path before you; especially as it relates to finance and accounting.
 Robotic process automation is not novel for over 62% of the Fortune 500.
-Digital workers have been around for more than 10 years and are secure, safe and trusted.
+Digital workers and finance & accounting process automation have been around for more than 10 years and are secure, safe, and trusted.
 Heavily adopted within all major financial firms and institutions, we have been assured of the compliance and security scrutiny this technology has undergone.
 It can be used across any organization and has several applications specific to finance.
-One client I shared about has been aggressively automating its consolidated reports to give management access to focused data needed for decisioning.
+One client I shared about has been aggressively automating its consolidated reports to give management access to focused data needed for decision making.
 Our ReportBotz+ solution sitting atop of Blue Prism will persist in their organization long after the initial deployment and will save them hundreds of thousands of dollars year over year.

 Last, but certainly not least: Robots are easy to deploy.
 This morning I shared about another recent CFO conversation where a client was concerned about automating a process without having completed their data warehouse project.
 After a quick Robotic Tutorial, he was able to understand that the Robots would not need a data warehouse because they can access the system directly, and they also do not have the memory limitations humans do.
 The other common misconception is that a large IT overhaul must be in place to receive the RPA operating model; through the pandemic, we have been able to deploy robots on a laptop connected to the org network.
 One healthcare company we know temporarily ran seven desktop computers in the back of his office though out the last month or so.